 Home Escape Plan

-Below are some activities and pointers to consider for your Home Escape Plan:
+The following are some activities and pointers to consider for your Home Escape Plan.

 - Simply draw a picture of each individual floor in your home.
 Don't worry about the size of the rooms, they don't have to be exact.